Tar-Calion/packt-free-book-reminder/README.md

 Ensure these are set in your GitHub repository's secrets and variables settings.

 ## Error handling

+If the website could not be downloaded, it will retry up to 3 times before failing.

 If an error occurs during the OpenAI API call, the email will still be sent, but without labels.